Improving Zero-Shot Offline RL via Behavioral Task Sampling: Introduction

 In this work, we address the challenge of suboptimal zero-shot generalization in offline reinforcement learning by moving beyond the standard practice of uniform task sampling.
 We demonstrate both theoretically and empirically that sampling task vectors uniformly from a high-dimensional hypersphere leads to "signal dilution", where reward variations vanish, and the learning signal becomes dominated by noise.
 To mitigate this, we introduce sampling from the Behavioral Task Distribution (BTD), a simple yet effective method that extracts task vectors directly from the offline dataset to ensure they reflect what is actually achievable in the environment.

 Our approach is simple, method-agnostic, and can be integrated into existing offline ZSRL frameworks without modifying their representation learning objectives.
 Across multiple benchmark environments and baseline methods, learning the task distribution yields an average +20\% increase in zero-shot performance.

-The code will be made publicly available upon acceptance.
+Our main contributions are: \begin{itemize} \item Identifying uniform task sampling as a key bottleneck in offline zero-shot RL. \item Theoretically characterizing the resulting \emph{signal dilution} failure mode. \item Introducing BTD-sampling, a simple plug-and-play method that replaces uniform sampling with a data-driven behavioral task distribution. \item Demonstrating an average $+20\%$ improvement in zero-shot performance across multiple environments, baselines, and task dimensions. \end{itemize}